Publishing and Open Access

 Publishing with Sage

-It is a prerequisite for publishing with Sage that the ‘corresponding author’ is a member of Aalen University.
-In addition, the publisher allows authors as well as institutions to release non-OA-published publications via a repository after one year (green path).
+The prerequisite for publishing with Sage is that the corresponding author is a member of Aalen University.
+In addition, the publisher allows authors and organisations to which they belong to publish publications that have not been published open access in the manuscript version via a repository after one year (Green Open Access).

 Costs